 Changes in name, address, e-mail address and/or telephone number may be made on the Seminary's myJCTS online platform.
 Students are requested to make any necessary changes as soon as possible.
-The Seminary is not responsible if the student does not update their profile.
+The Seminary is not responsible if the student does not update their profile or inform the Seminary of any important demographic change.